aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 * `worker_number` The ECS instance node number in the current container cluster.
 * `vswitch_id` - The ID of VSwitch where the current cluster is located.
 * `vpc_id` - The ID of VPC where the current cluster is located.
+* `slb_id` - (Deprecated from version 1.9.2).
+* `slb_internet` - The ID of public load balancer where the current cluster master node is located.
-* `slb_id` - The ID of load balancer where the current cluster worker node is located.
+* `slb_intranet` - The ID of private load balancer where the current cluster master node is located.
 * `security_group_id` - The ID of security group where the current cluster worker node is located.
 * `image_id` - The ID of node image.
 * `nat_gateway_id` - The ID of nat gateway used to launch kubernetes cluster.